Ms. Millar has been an online writer for over eight years. She is well-versed in website development and has created several websites.

 Bind Your Book

-Here's what we'll do: Just below this paragraph is a list of tools and items we will need to complete this project.
+Just below this paragraph is a list of tools and items we will need to complete this project.
 Below the tools list are photo's depicting what your manuscript should look like at every stage.
-Below the photo's are the step-by-step instructions we need to follow.
+Below the photos are the step-by-step instructions we need to follow.

 This Is Our Table of Tools and Items Needed